Ethernal-Tech/blade-apex-bridge/docs/json-rpc-api-endpoints/json-rpc-eth.md

 * blockCount: QUANTITY - number of blocks in the requested range.
 Between 1 and 1024 blocks can be requested in a single query.
 If blocks in the specified block range are not available, then only the fee history for available blocks is returned.
 Accepts hexadecimal or integer values.
 * newestBlock: QUANTITY|TAG - integer block number, or the string "latest"
-* rewardPercentiles: QUANTITY - (optional) A monotonically increasing list of decimal percentile values to sample from each block's effective priority fees per gas in ascending order, weighted by gas used.
+* rewardPercentiles: QUANTITY - (optional) a monotonically increasing list of decimal percentile values to sample from each block's effective priority fees per gas in ascending order, weighted by gas used.

 #### Returns